kraflab/dsda-doom/docs/hud.md

   - `bottom_right`
   - `left`
   - `right`
+- The `args` are a series of optional parameters (see specific components for more info)
 - For convenience, bottom-aligned `y` values are the distance from the bottom of the screen (`full`) or top of the status bar (`ex` and `off`)

 This example configures the extended hud for doom with just the stat totals and time in the bottom left (above the status bar):